leonserka/airline-reservation-system-final-/README.md

   1. Enter personal information
   2. Choose seat class (**Basic**, **Regular**, **Plus**)
   3. Select a seat on the airplane map (supports multiple passengers)
-  4. (Optional) Add extras: Extra Luggage (10/20/23 kg) & Equipmen (Sports/Music/Baby)
+  4. (Optional) Add extras: Extra Luggage (10/20/23 kg) & Equipment (Sports/Music/Baby)
   5. Payment & ticket issuing
 - View all purchased tickets (**Check Booked Flights**) — shows tickets bought by the logged-in user (even for other passengers)
-- View details of each ticket (**About Ticket**) — includes extras and PDF ticket with Code128 barcode
+- View ticket details (**About Ticket**) — includes extras and PDF ticket with Code128 barcode
 - Cancel a ticket (**Cancel Ticket**) – available only for **PLUS** class
 - When a ticket is canceled, the seat automatically becomes available again

 ### 🧑‍💼 Administrator
 - Add, edit, and delete flights through the **Django Admin Panel**
 - View all booked tickets and their payment status
+- Automatically sync database schema via Flyway migrations

 ---